 Especially considering in late 2015 we quit our Sydney jobs, made the treechange to live fulltime in our house in the village of Taylors Arm, and spent a lot time together in 2016 travelling around Australia in our ute towing a caravan.

 In 2017 some of my other dreams came to fruition and I began studying Certificate IV Horticulture at Tafe NSW in nearby Coffs Harbour.
 It was so good I signed up in 2018 for another year studying Certificate IV Production Horticulture, and at the beginning of 2019 while I was waiting for other things to happen that didn’t… Certificate II Horticulture.
-In June 2019 it all fell in to place and got really interesting when I began studying Certificate IV Permaculture via Tafe Digital and the National Environment Centre.
+In June 2019 it all fell in to place and got really interesting when I began studying Certificate IV Permaculture via Tafe NSW and the National Environment Centre flexible online learning.

 There was the usual mix of births, deaths, holidays, events, occasions and day-to-day life.
 Among the highlights… 2013 my Dad turned 70 and despite health issues is still going.
 2015 I became an aunty to my niece Skye.
 2016 we adopted Diesel-Dog from the RSPCA.
 2017 we made a caged vegetable garden which is still alive despite recent years of low rainfall, and the best-neighbour ever decided it was a good idea that we share a coop of chickens.
 Since our treechange we have more time and less money which has given me the opportunity to become a more confident #frugalandfabulous home cook, acquiring useful new skills in sourdough bread baking, pickles and other mystique-laden kitchen competencies which mostly require only willingness to give something new a try.